The Wanghong economy in China is on the rise. If you are an active user on social media in China, you have probably

 By posting pictures or video streaming themselves using or wearing a product, Wanghong get their followers to buy these products.
 The fans trust their idols.
 Moreover, they hope that by using these products they will be closer to them and their lifestyles.

-Wanghong also appear on websites and partner with online shops, converting their fans into loyal customers of the business.
+Wanghong also appears on websites and partner with online shops, converting their fans into loyal customers of the business.
 The social media platform Xiao Hong Shu (RED) is a great example of this.
 It became popular in China by providing trustworthy quality reviews for an engaged community.

 On video streaming sites like TikTok, Wanghong post tutorials, or reaction videos of themselves.
 They may be using a product, listening or singing a song, or simply sharing their views on trending topics and pop culture matters.
 These tactics increase interest and exposure to brands and products in the long run.

 Business Models of the Wanghong Economy